petsonjohn/cybersecurity-journey/FortiGate-FCA-Independent-Labs/Lab 05 — SSL Inspection Certificate vs Deep Inspection/README.md

 deep-inspection cannot be cloned on this trial VM. custom-deep-inspection, the editable profile meant for this exact purpose, was used instead.
 This is the correct supported approach, not a missing feature.

-**Limitation 3: Deep inspection TLS renegotiation failure (unresolved)**
+**Limitation 3: Deep inspection blocked by an evaluation license encryption limit (confirmed)**

-Deep inspection was set up correctly and confirmed active at the policy and log level, but TLS sessions to external HTTPS sites timed out during the decrypt and reestablish step, both through the explicit proxy and a standard firewall policy.
-Step by step testing ruled out routing issues, ECH interference, DNS failure, basic ping connectivity, and TCP/443 reachability as causes.
-The problem narrows down to the TLS renegotiation step inside deep inspection, likely linked to resource or compatibility limits of running FortiGate as a nested VM.
-This was not resolved in this lab session and is documented as an open finding, not a misconfiguration.
+Deep inspection was set up correctly and confirmed active at the policy and log level, but TLS sessions to external HTTPS sites timed out at the decrypt and reconnect step, both through the explicit proxy and a standard firewall policy.
+Testing one thing at a time ruled out routing, DNS, ECH, ping, and basic port 443 reachability as causes.
+Checking FortiGate's evaluation license settings confirmed the real cause: the eval license only supports low encryption, which cannot complete a handshake with the strong ciphers most HTTPS sites require today.
+This is a confirmed license limit, not an unresolved bug, a setup mistake, or a performance issue from running FortiGate as a VM.

 ---